|

 Exploring Sloes for Food and Drink

-In my first book Wild Food Foraging in Cornwall and the Isles of Scilly I share a couple of classic recipes with sloes - sloe gin and sloe gin chocolates.
+I share more about sloes in ALL my foraging books (except the seaweed one!) and teach about sloes in my popular autumn foraging courses, there’s so much more I can tell you about them!
 A couple of winters ago I shared my proud, new creation for a Sloe Treacle Tart, you can find the recipe here.
-I've even written a song about sloes which I share on the Singing Foraging Experience.
-Here's a taster of it - the Sloes Song.
+I’ve even written a song about sloes – the Sloes Song.

 Bottles of sloe gin